 Creative Peninsula Summit

-A two-day event exploring collaborative approaches to ‘place-making’ and culture-led regeneration in Devon and Cornwall
+A two-day conference, exploring collaborative approaches to ‘place-making’ and culture-led regeneration in Devon and Cornwall at the Eden Project